shwetashekhar98/auto-annotated-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
+    title: >-
-    title: 'Master’s in Computer Science AT NYU,Former Software Developer AT GEP'
+      i AM A Master’s student in Computer Science AT NYU,Former Software Developer AT GEP
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you